icebarf/tgchannel-discord-bridge/README.md

 u!toggle_small_uploads
 u!begin
 ```

+This turns of default small uploads option and the default behavior becomes:
+copy file to `media_location` and append the file name to `media_url`.
+The bot
+will then post that URL on discord.

 ## Semantics
 The bot will directly download and upload the media to discord if it is less than 7.5 Mega Bytes.